 Mobilizing the data revolution for sustainable development requires NSOs to harness the exponentially increasing amounts of data, much of which is held by the private sector.
 New datapartnerships with the private for-profit and non-profit sector can contribute to this by helping NSOs to save costs and provide more detailed and insightful data in a timelier manner, but they also come withseveral risks and challenges (cf. PARIS21, 2015).
 What is popularly called “Big Data” -- “traces of human actions picked up by digital devices” (Letouzé et al., 2013) -- will have to be managed and likely create necessary partnerships between academia, political analysts and the NSO.
 Care needs to be taken however since the use of these data still requires relatively sophisticated analytic techniques.

-However new data may be defined, instead of attempting a definition of what constitutes a new data source, we take a more pragmatic route and narrow the scope to consider the following five new data sources, listed in order of feasibility for implementation in a developing country setting.
+However new data may be defined, instead of attempting a definition of what constitutes a new data source, this chapter takes a more pragmatic route and narrows the scope to consider the following five data sources widely considered as “new” to official statistics, listed in order of feasibility for implementation in a developing country setting.

 - Telecom data.
 Example: Using call-detail records to estimate poverty and wealth (see here).